Qld Council & Councillor Profiles

 Natalie is actively involved with her local ICPA branch (Belyando/Mt Coolon), and is also the secretary for the Clermont & District Education Group which raises funds to provide grants to local school leavers who need a helping hand in order to make the transition into further education or jobs.
 She has a passion for community events and is on the committee of her local bush races, Twin Hills.

 Natalie is extremely passionate about children in rural and remote locations having access to quality education and understands the huge role ICPA Qld plays in supporting these kids.
 “As our bush kids grow up they may choose to live in remote Australia or metropolitan centres, but either way they need the skills to be able to live in today’s global and technological society, and, as parents, we have a duty to provide them with an education that will let them do this well.”

-Branch Member: Mt Isa BOTA.
+Branch Member: Mt Isa BOTA

-Branch Mentor to: Mt Isa BOTA.
+Branch Mentor to: Mt Isa BOTA and Cloncurry

 The family has been involved with Distance Education through Charleville, Small Schools at Morven State School, P & Cs, RREAP, Boarding, Independent schools, Travel, Data Drought, Specific Needs, Living Away from Home and now VET and Tertiary pathways!

 Louise enjoys being involved in the community and has held many positions on various committees in and around Morven and in schools that her children are attending.

 Louise feels that now is the time that she can give to ICPA who lobby so effectively on behalf of all and hopes that she is able to use some of her experiences to help achieve equity in education for all isolated children.

 Current Portfolios: Specific Needs (Leader), Boarding Schools, Hostels, Communications and Travel